sonicavionics/sonicavionics.com/docs/join/hardware_challenge.md

 ## Design a Module

 Design a status module for the 4-inch avionics system in KiCad using the [challenge template](https://github.com/sonicavionics/4in-challengetemplate).
 The module should include a mountable SD card reader to log all CAN messages.
 Additionally, it should have indicators for battery level and e-match continuity, both of which are received from the CAN.
+Feel free to add more features or remove some requirements if you see fit.

 The files should be publicly available on your GitHub.
 Use a protected main branch, as well as all the techniques you learnt in the [Learn Git Branching](https://learngitbranching.js.org/) tutorial.
 Commit messages will be read through, so it is important to use [proper commit messages](https://github.com/zeulewan/git-commit-message).